gaviolajosh/blog/_posts/2024-05-25-rack-update.md

 ---

 I've been searching for used server hardware on places like Facebook marketplace and Ebay, and I was able to find a few good deals to help organize my setup better.
+A few things I was able to do was:
-- flipped the desktop chassis horizontally to mimic a server chassis
+- flip the desktop chassis horizontally to mimic a server chassis
   - (I plan on moving everything to a 2U short depth chassis in the future)
-- added a few more sturdier shelves
+- add a few more sturdier shelves
-- replaced the battery in my UPS with a higher AH one
+- replace the battery in my UPS with a higher AH one
-- added a watt meter to measure power draw
+- add a watt meter to measure power draw

 I also realized that I'm running into some issues with the depth and post design of the server rack that I currently have.
 A lot of server hardware is very deep and my rack only has a depth of ~18" which prohibits me from using full length hardware.